sfreeley/front-end-capstone/README.md

 ### Medication History List Page
 ![trackRx Medication History List Page](./src/images/medicationHistoryListScreenshot.png)

-Once user clicks ```Save to Medication History``` checkbox they can navigate to this list, which will list all their past medications.
+Once user clicks ```Save to Medication History``` checkbox they will be brought to this list, which will list all their past medications.

  This list becomes practical in certain scenarios when:

-1. provider notifies user they should not be taking a specific medication, but user would like a history of their past medications and/or
+1. user should not be taking a specific medication, but user would like a history of their past medications and/or
-2. provider notifies user they would like to pause a medication, but may resume said medication at a later date
+2. user is to pause a medication, but may resume said medication at a later date

 * User is able to click ```Save back to Medication List``` checkbox, which will send the medication card back to their ```Current Medication List```
-* User can edit any fields upon clicking ```Edit``` button
+* User can edit any fields upon clicking ```Edit``` button, except for the image
 * User can permanently remove the medication entry by clicking ```Permanently Remove```
 * User can see prescription details by clicking ```Rx Details``` button, however nothing will be highlighted according to refills remaining or next refill/renewal date.
 There will also not be any real-time countdown to their next refill/renewal date